Indoor Gardening with Kitchen Waste

 - Pebbles (optional)

 What You Do:

 - Start with the carrot top plants.
 Ask your child to fill the shallow bowl about 1/2” deep with sand.
-If she likes, invite her to decorate the edges of the sand with pebbles.
+Invite them to decorate the edges of the sand with pebbles.

 - Have your child carefully trim off any leaves from the carrot top so they're no longer than 1/2”.